Managing AI privacy settings in Microsoft Edge

 Practical settings to change:

-• Revoke microphone and camera permissions unless explicitly needed.
+• Revoke microphone and camera permissions unless they are explicitly needed.

 • Block clipboard and file system access for profiles that do not need those capabilities.